Muhammad Ali: The Greatest of All Time

 1. What was Muhammad Ali's original name?

-2. When did Muhammad Ali win his first heavyweight title?
+2. When did Ali win his first heavyweight title?

-3. Why did Muhammad Ali refuse to serve in the Vietnam War?
+3. Why did Ali refuse to serve in the Vietnam War?

-• Ali refused induction into the U.S. military due to his religious beliefs and opposition to the Vietnam War.
+• Due to his religious beliefs and opposition to the war.

-5. What was Muhammad Ali’s net worth at the time of his death?
+5. What was Ali's net worth at his death?

-6. Which disease did Muhammad Ali battle in his later years?
+6. What disease did Ali battle later in life?

-7. What are some of Muhammad Ali's most famous fights?
+7. What are some of Ali's famous fights?

-• Some of Muhammad Ali's most famous fights include the "Rumble in the Jungle" against George Foreman and the "Thrilla in Manila" against Joe Frazier.
+• "Rumble in the Jungle" against George Foreman and "Thrilla in Manila" against Joe Frazier.

-Muhammad Ali's life was a tapestry of triumphs, challenges, and unwavering principles.
-His legacy as a boxer, activist, and cultural icon continues to inspire and resonate with people around the world.
-Ali's contributions to sports and society have left an indelible mark, ensuring that his story will be told for generations to come.
+Muhammad Ali’s life was filled with triumphs and challenges.
+His legacy as a boxer, activist, and cultural icon continues to inspire people worldwide.
+His story will be remembered for generations to come.

 Spread the love